-SAFe is an agile management method embodying a mindset and a framework for teams to be aligned with the overall business strategy.
+Concerning agility at enterprise scale, SAFe – Scaled Agile Framework – is one of the most popular agile management method, embodying a mindset and a framework for teams to be aligned with the overall business strategy.

 The core principle is to split work into smaller tasks to be framed and scheduled within teams, making sure that each one of them stays focused on the ultimate goal to achieve.
 Implementing SAFe means improving the project management efficiency as well as ensuring greater flexibility and cross-functional collaboration… being increasingly agile at scale.

 Moreover, SAFe introduces a common technical glossary to set the bases for more efficient collaboration among all the stakeholders involved in the same project for a given product development.
-Differently from other agile methods, such as the eXtreme Programming (XP), SAFe agile framework better suits larger teams, made up of at least 50 people.
+Differently from other agile methods, such as the eXtreme Programming – that we’ll detail hereunder – SAFe agile framework better suits larger teams, made up of at least 50 people.

 4. EXtreme Programming (XP)